Brief history of football and other sports in North East England

 West Auckland FC : World Cup winners

-From time to time amateur football sides like Bishop Auckland find fame and success through Cup runs, but the most extraordinary feat of any side was achieved by West Auckland FC in 1909.
-The team was invited to take part in a competition in Italy to compete for the soccer World Cup, seemingly due to WA FC being confused with Woolwich Arsenal Football Club
+Without a doubt, the most extraordinarily unique feat of any amateur side was achieved by West Auckland FC back in 1909 in a ‘World Cup’ competition.
+In that year the West Auckland team was invited to take part in a competition in Italy to compete for the football World Cup (the Sir Thomas Lipton Trophy), seemingly due to WAFC being confused with Woolwich Arsenal Football Club.

 Football success in modern times